 The ecosystem which occurs in very small space that may be only a few centimeters with critical environmental factors such as temperature, nutrient supply, chemical substances, solid substrates, gaseous substrates, etc. This type of ecosystem requires very exact conditions to exist.

-The ecosystem occurs in a big space which encompasses huge amounts of flora and fauna associated with it.
+When ecosystem is composed of lots of fauna and flora and such ecosystem is known as macro ecosystem.
 It is also called biomes and it has undergone changes throughout the history of the earth.
 Examples: Lake of Maracaibo, the mountain range of the Andes or the Caribbean Sea, etc.

 Conservation of Ecosystems

 At present many ecosystems have faced risky conditions due to human activities.
 To make a better ecosystem, awareness about the conservation of the ecosystem is very important.
 They have intrinsic values because healthy ecosystems reduce global warming and provide food and medicines for our well-being.
 In this case, the following points should be carefully kept in mind to make a better ecosystem.